tidyverse/tidyverse.org/content/blog/dbplyr-2-2-0/index.md

 ## `copy_inline()`

 [`copy_inline()`](https://dbplyr.tidyverse.org/reference/copy_inline.html) provides a new way to get data out of R and into the database by embedding the data directly in the query.
-This is a natural complement to [`copy_to()`](https://dplyr.tidyverse.org/reference/copy_to.html) which writes data to a table temporary table. [`copy_inline()`](https://dbplyr.tidyverse.org/reference/copy_inline.html) is useful when you don't have the ability to create temporary tables and it's typically faster for small datasets.
+This is a natural complement to [`copy_to()`](https://dplyr.tidyverse.org/reference/copy_to.html) which writes data to a temporary table. [`copy_inline()`](https://dbplyr.tidyverse.org/reference/copy_inline.html) is faster for small datasets and is particularly useful when you don't have the permissions needed to create temporary tables.
+Here's a very simple example of what the generated SQL will look like for PostgreSQL

-As shown below, the SQL it generates is a bit of a mouthful but it should work on a very wide range of databases.
-As far we can tell, all three steps are necessary: we need to provide the data, then name each column, then ensure that the types are correct.

 <div class="highlight">